Vernon Township High School: Co-curricular activities

 Vernon High School organizes several trips abroad associated with foreign language classes every year.
 Currently, students can go on trips to Germany, Spain, Italy, and as far as China and Pakistan.
 On the 2007 excursion to China, students toured Beijing, Xinjiang, and the remote northern regions of Pakistan.
 The purpose of such trips is to increase the students' awareness and respect of other cultures and their impact on modern society.

 Financial

 In 2006, a multimillion-dollar budget was approved to renovate Vernon Township High School as well as Walnut Ridge and Rolling Hills Elementary Schools.
 Included were two more tennis courts in addition to the existing four, a renovated auditorium with new sound systems and more seating, replacement of the current six-lane track with a state-of-the art eight-lane track along with artificial turf on the football field, more seating, bathroom facilities, and lighting.

 Administration

 The school's principal is Lindsay Leduc-Young.
-Core members of the her administration include two assistant principals.
+Core members of her administration include the two assistant principals.